 (b) has misconducted, or is incompetent or unsuitable to conduct, adjudications under Part 3.

-(6) The Registrar must keep a register of registered adjudicators and make it available for public inspection at no charge.
+(6) The Building Commissioner must keep a register of registered adjudicators and make it available for public inspection at no charge.

-(7) A certificate by the Registrar stating that an individual was or was not at a time or in a period, or is or is not, a registered adjudicator is proof of the content of the certificate in the absence of evidence to the contrary.
+(7) A certificate by the Building Commissioner stating that an individual was or was not at a time or in a period, or is or is not, a registered adjudicator is proof of the content of the certificate in the absence of evidence to the contrary.

+[Section 48 amended by No. 16 of 2011 s.
+128(6).]

 49. Review of registration decisions

-A person who is aggrieved by a decision of the Registrar made under section 48 may apply to the State Administrative Tribunal for a review of the decision.
+A person who is aggrieved by a decision of the Building Commissioner made under section 48 may apply to the State Administrative Tribunal for a review of the decision.

+[Section 49 amended by No. 16 of 2011 s.
+128(6).]

 50. Publication of adjudicators’ decisions

-(1) The Registrar may make available for public inspection the result, or a report, of the decisions of registered adjudicators.
+(1) The Building Commissioner may make available for public inspection the result, or a report, of the decisions of registered adjudicators.

-(2) The Registrar is to ensure that there is not included in the result, or a report, of the determination made available under subsection (1) —
+(2) The Building Commissioner is to ensure that there is not included in the result, or a report, of the determination made available under subsection (1) —

 (a) the identities of the parties to the adjudication;